timmcginley/41936/Project/KPIs.md

 ## DGNB / Sustainability

 DTU wants B313 to achieve a DGNB certification at minimum DGNB ‘Lite’ Gold level.
 Please see the seperate DGNB Lite schema for details, that contains a reduced set of criteria for you to achieve each week.
 We have reduced the criteria and adjusted the points so that LCA for instance gains greater importance.
-To make this easier Kristoffer Negendahl has written an LCA lite excel sheet to help in your calculations.
 The ‘level’ must be decided by your PM as either:

 DGNB “Lite” - silver, gold or platinum